kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 Extends from [EventSourcedActor](http://rbmhtechnology.github.io/eventuate/user-guide.html#event-sourced-actors).
 One per user in the system.
 Created when a user signs up.
 Persists user events to the event log.

 _TradeManager_ :
  Extends from [EventSourcedView](http://rbmhtechnology.github.io/eventuate/architecture.html#event-sourced-views).
 One per user in the system.
-Created when the user signs up from the UserActor Stores all trades in memory.
+Created by the UserActor when user signs up.
+Stores all trades for a particular user in memory.
 Routes all trade create and update message to respective trade actor.

 _TradeActor_ :
 Extends from [EventSourcedActor](http://rbmhtechnology.github.io/eventuate/user-guide.html#event-sourced-actors).
 One per trade.
 Created by trade manager when trade create command is received.
 Receives all trade create and update commands from the TradeManager and persists to the event log.